• OffTheDesk

 If Harvard wants to go full Hillsdale, that would be the honorable course.
 But they won't.
 They'll want their own way, and everyone's else's money to pursue it, and they'll find judges that will give it to them.

-The 1st Meeting of the Men's Backyard Debating Society
+Update: The 1st Meeting of the Men's Backyard Debating Society

 ...went well.